joshbegley/nyt-latest/README.md

 **Injuries Reported in Shooting at Mormon Church in Michigan**\
-`The police said that multiple people had been injured in a shooting at a church in Grand Blanc, Mich., southwest of Flint.
+`The police said that multiple people had been injured in a shooting at a church in Grand Blanc Township, Mich., southwest of Flint.
 The building was on fire, the authorities said`\
 https://nytimes.com/2025/09/28/us/grand-blanc-shooting-fire-mormon-church.html

 **Fred Queller, Lawyer in a Notable Domestic Violence Case, Dies at 93**\